-There are four online, self-study course options to help students using the Conceptual Chemistry textbook.
-One course, titled Conceptual Chemistry, is the full version covering the entire textbook.
+There are four online, self-study chemistry courses centered on the Conceptual Chemistry textbook, which is included in these programs in a printable PDF format.
+One course, titled Conceptual Chemistry Honors, covers the entire textbook.
 The second course option, titled Contextual Chemistry, has an environmental emphasis.
-It cuts out some material to offer a course that will be a little less time-consuming.
+It cuts out and re-sequences material to offer a course that is a little less time-consuming and more focused on applications of chemistry.
 The third chemistry course option, Life Science Chemistry, is designed for students with an interest in the life and health sciences, and the fourth course option, Preparatory Chemistry, is designed for math-oriented students likely to pursue a college degree in a physical science.
 Any of these courses should be able to be completed in one school year and will satisfy the requirement for high school chemistry.
 You can read the details for each self-study course here.

 The self-study courses were created by John Suchocki, the author of the textbook.
 The Learn Science Conceptual Academy courses serve as lesson guides that walk students through lessons, presenting videos and quizzes that correlate with the textbook.
-(In these courses, the lessons are called "classes," but I will use the word lessons in this review to eliminate confusion.)
+(In these courses, the lessons are called "modules," though the term “lessons” would be just as appropriate.)
 While the Conceptual Chemistry course option follows the order of the book, the other three course options rearrange the lessons into a different order than in the textbook.
-(You should be aware that the online lesson guides are gradually transitioning over to new ones that are still created by the author, but now in conjunction with Homeschool Planet.)
+(You should be aware that online lesson guides are now included with each course and are also available through Homeschool Planet’s interactive platform.)

-There are a total of 35 classes in the full course, 31 classes in Preparatory Chemistry, 30 in Life Science Chemistry, and 26 for the briefest course, Contextual Chemistry.
-So the rate at which students must move through the various courses varies from slightly less than one week to a little more than one week per class.
+There are a total of 35 classes in the honors course, 31 classes in Preparatory Chemistry, 30 in Life Science Chemistry, and 26 for the briefest course, Contextual Chemistry.
+So the rate at which students must move through the various courses varies from slightly less than one week to a little more than one week per module.

-The format of the classes is the same in all courses.
-Each class begins with an introduction—the "FYI page" in the class schedule.
+The format of the modules is the same in all courses.
+Each module begins with an introduction—the "FYI page" in the module schedule.
 It is vital that students read the FYI page since this is where they are told about quizzes and other assignments.
 On the first FYI page, Suchocki directs students to complete the "Confirm the Chemistry" hands-on activities at the end of each chapter in the text.
-He also recommends that students use the MicroChem Kit (from Home Science Tools) for more in-depth lab work.
+He also recommends that students use the MicroChem Kit (from Home Science Tools) for more in-depth lab work, though each course also offers a “field book” approach where students learn how to document their experiences with numerous included hands-on activities (in addition to those in the textbook) that can be performed using common household materials.
 If you follow Suchocki's suggestions, students will satisfy the lab requirements for a college prep course.

 On the FYI page, Suchocki also points out parts of chapters that students need to pay close attention to and highlights other aspects of the course.
-After reading the FYI page, students click on each part of the online lesson guide for the lesson material to be completed that week.
-Generally, there are three to six sections within each lesson.
+After reading the FYI page, students click on each part of the online module guide for the material to be completed that week.
+Generally, there are three to six textbook chapter sections within each module.
 Each section directs students to read pages from the textbook, watch the correlated videos, complete activity pages, and take the online quizzes.

 Videos vary from just a few minutes to about ten minutes in length, but there might be up to three or four videos for a section—and sometimes there are none.
 Videos might feature the author teaching a concept with animations on a screen; the author performing an experiment in his lab; the author filmed on location somewhere; a Hawaiian couple, Kai and Maile, interviewing a scientist about his work; Kai and Maile performing an experiment; or something else.
 You might expect educational videos like these to be somewhat serious, but these videos are purposefully silly and casual, even corny.
 Some are more scientifically interesting than others, and some are downright fascinating.